ConceptaNjolima/MyTNTResources/Week 1/[ENG1.3] Intro to creating new app and React.md

 1. Run the app.
 2. Make changes in the app using CSS, HTML, and React.
 Save the file App.tsx and watch the page reload.
-3. Make changes in the app.css file.
+3. Make changes in the App.css file.
 Notice how the style changes.
 4. Try adding the React sample.

 ### Review (10 minutes)